wilson0x4d/punit/docs/quickstart.rst

 The Test Package
 ----------------

-**pUnit** looks for tests within a "Test Package", this is a directory sitting within the working directory that contains all of your test files.
+**pUnit** looks for tests within a "Test Package", this is a subdirectory of the working directory, it is expected to contain all of your test files.

 .. admonition:: Why?